Viewing and Downloading Logs

 This option filters the transactions initiated by a user or group of users.

-You can specify the following additional filters:
+Specify the following additional filters:

 • Partner: Select either All partners or Specific partner, type the partner name in the box, and click Ok.